MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_Autos.md

    1. From the **Ad type** dropdown menu, select **Responsive Search ad**.
    1. Enter the **Final URL**, which will feature as the Display URL in your Automotive ads.
    1. Enter placeholder values for each field.
-Since this ad will be dynamically populated by the attributes in your [dynamic data feed file](hlp_BA_CONC_FeedsAttributes_Autos.md), your placeholder values can simply be “test”.
+Since this ad will be dynamically populated by the attributes in your [dynamic data feed file](hlp_BA_CONC_FeedsAttributes_Autos.md), your placeholder values can simply be â€œtestâ€.
    1. Select **Save** to continue.

       > [!NOTE]